-In the case of the MSc Paramedic: Practice Development, you will be required to have undertaken the following core modules:
+In the case of the MSc Midwifery: Practice Development, you will be required to have undertaken the following core modules:

-- Leadership Through Transformational Learning (20 credits)

-- Research Methods (20 credits)

-- Dissertation (40 or 60 credits)
+- Leadership Through Transformational Learning (20 credits) - Research Methods (20 credits) - Dissertation (60 credits or 40 credits).
+The 40 credit dissertation is only available for those students who, following APL of 120 credits into this programme are required to study one or both of the core modules, as well as the dissertation.